FoldingAtHome/covid-moonshot/moonshot-submissions/README.md

-# COVID Moonshot molecules and reference fragment sets
+# Docked COVID Moonshot molecules and reference fragment sets

 This directory contains docked COVID Moonshot user submissions and screened fragments for comparison.
 For ensemble docking methodology, see the [scripts directory](../scripts).